Gastrulation: Symmetry breaking

 In preparation for gastrulation, the embryo must become asymmetric along both the proximal-distal axis and the anteroposterior axis.
-The proximal-distal axis is formed when the cells of the embryo form the “egg cylinder,” which consists of the extraembryonic tissues, which give rise to structures like the placenta, at the proximal end and the epiblast at the distal end.
+The proximal-distal axis is formed when the cells of the embryo form the "egg cylinder", which consists of the four membranes of the extraembryonic tissue, which give rise to structures like the placenta, at the proximal end and the epiblast at the distal end.
 Many signaling pathways contribute to this reorganization, including BMP, FGF, nodal, and Wnt.
 Visceral endoderm surrounds the epiblast.
 The distal visceral endoderm (DVE) migrates to the anterior portion of the embryo, forming the anterior visceral endoderm (AVE).
 This breaks anterior-posterior symmetry and is regulated by nodal signaling.

 Germ layer determination

 The primitive streak is formed at the beginning of gastrulation and is found at the junction between the extraembryonic tissue and the epiblast on the posterior side of the embryo and the site of ingression.
 Formation of the primitive streak is reliant upon nodal signaling in the Koller's sickle within the cells contributing to the primitive streak and BMP4 signaling from the extraembryonic tissue.
 Furthermore, Cer1 and Lefty1 restrict the primitive streak to the appropriate location by antagonizing nodal signaling.
 The region defined as the primitive streak continues to grow towards the distal tip.